DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 Hints:

 - It may be useful to generate the mesh and open it in ParaView to see what each boundary is before creating `0.orig`.
 This can be done by creating the `paraview.foam` file and opening this file in ParaView after running the `blockMesh` command in the `run` script.
+All of the boundaries will automatically be created and named according to this tutorial case.

+- For best reproducibility, it is suggested to use the `kOmegaSST` turbulence model and simulate the case up to 2000 seconds.

-- Treat the `lowerWallStartup` and `upperWallStartup` as symmetry planes and `front` and `back` as empty patches
+- Treat the `lowerWallStartup` and `upperWallStartup` as symmetry planes and `front` and `back` as empty patches (this is a 2D case).

+- For the `aeroForces` function, most entries will be the same as the NACA0012 case as we are still simulating air at standard sea-level conditions.
+However, the following entries will have to be adjusted if you use the `aeroForces` function from the NACA0012 case: `patches`, `pitchAxis`, `CofR`, `magUInf`, `lRef`, `Aref`, and `writeInterval`.
+The `pitchAxis` and `CofR` are not needed as a pitching and rotation motion are not required for computing drag with a stationary geometry (as is the case with the backward facing step).
+These entries can be effectively ignored by passing in a `(0 0 0);` value.
+The `lRef` entry is the length of the patch that you wish to calculate values for (in this case, drag) and the `Aref` entry is the corresponding area.

+- Remember, it is always easier to take a pre-existing case and modify it to your particular needs than it is to start a case from scratch.
+OpenFOAM has many tutorial cases to show users how to use various solvers/functions.
+If you find yourself confused on setting this case up it is recommended to checkout the OpenFOAM tutorials and find a similiar case (this may be especially useful when setting up the boundary conditions!) to see how to setup your case.

 {% include links.html %}